 Trevor Martin – Biography

 In the Fall of 2017, Baritone Trevor Martin created the role of Mark Twain in the world premiere production of TESLA with SoBe Arts in Miami Beach, FL.
 He also performed the role of Doctor Gregg in Gallantry in Elizabeth City, NC.
-In the Spring of 2018, he will make his Opera San Antonio debut as Schaunard in La bohème.
+In the Spring of 2018, he will make his Asheville Lyric Opera debut in the world premiere performance of When Adonis Calls by Clint Borzoni and John de Los Santos, singing the role of the Muse.

 In the 2016/17 season he participated as a Lesley Apprentice Artist with Fort Worth Opera where he performed the role of Moralès in Carmen.
 In its world premiere performance, he created the baritone roles in Voir Dire in the 2017 Fort Worth Opera Festival.
 He will also be a part of a studio recording of this opera in 2018.